Cippo95/i3wm_adaptive_workspaces/README.md

 ## Core concepts

+The configuration file should be pretty easy to understand but here the main bindings and ideas:

 - The main modifier, `$mod`, is the Windows/Super key:
   - Since it is on the left I try to keep every shortcut composed with a key on the right (touch typing best practice).
   - It would be great to use Alt but there are many applications that use it for shortcuts.